martynbiz/budget/README.md

 TODO

+test
-test - api requests: how to test when application/json POST?
+    * api requests: how to test when application/json POST?
+    * user cannot edit fund that doesn't belong to them (api and app)

 api: